 Visit Parliament’s website for details on submissions.

-You can also hand a written request or complaint to Parliament in the form of a petition.
+You can also hand in a written request or complaint to Parliament in the form of a petition.
 The petition can be signed by a single person or by a large group of people.
 Find more information on the format of the petition, the different petition types and how to write one.